Chapter 9. Getting started with FS-Cache

 To provide caching services, FS-Cache needs a cache back end.
 A cache back end is a storage driver configured to provide caching services, which is

 cachefiles.
-In this case, FS-Cache requires a mounted block-based file system that supports
+In this case, FS-Cache requires a mounted block-based file system, such as

-bmap and extended attributes (e.g. ext3) as its cache back end.
+bmap and extended attributes as its cache back end.